-There’s not a lot of bands that can still fill arenas around the world in spite of only putting out one new studio album in close to 30 years.
+There’s not a lot of bands out there that can still fill arenas around the world in spite of only putting out two new studio albums in the past four decades.
 But you can certainly count The Who on that shortest of lists.

 Townshend is a songwriting genius, having written hundreds of songs and concept albums including a majority of both the magnum opus Tommy in addition to Quadrophenia and 1971’s Who’s Next, an innovative hard rock classic on most critics short list as one of the greatest albums of all time.

-With just ten shows remaining on a North American tour that could be their last, recent reviews indicate that the band continues to perform a vintage two hour setlist at the highest level that few others from their era beside Paul McCartney and The Rolling Stones can come close to matching.
+With just a month remaining on a North American tour that could be their last, recent reviews indicate that the band continues to perform a vintage two hour setlist at the highest level that few others from their era beside Paul McCartney and The Rolling Stones can come close to matching.

-The addition of Zak Starkey ( Ringo Starr’s son and the bands primary drummer since 1994) and guitarist Simon Townshend has went a long way towards supplementing any missing bombast from days long gone by.
-Also, striking lighting displays in addition to theatrical video montages both pay tribute to the bands history and provide a timeline of the last half century with sometimes psychedelic images ranging from Richard Nixon and Princess Diana to the more recent carnage of 9/11 and the toppling of Saddam Hussein’s statue in Iraq.
+The addition of Zak Starkey (Ringo Starr’s son and the bands primary drummer since 1994) and guitarist Simon Townshend has went a long way towards supplementing any missing bombast from days long gone by.
+Also, striking lighting displays in addition to theatrical video montages both pay tribute to the bands history and provide a timeline of the last half century with sometimes psychedelic images ranging from Richard Nixon and Princess Diana to the more recent carnage of 9/11 and Ukranian President Volodymyr Zelenskiy.

 Performing hits ranging from “Who Are You” and “Love, Reign O’er Me,” to “You Better You Bet,” “Behind Blue Eyes,” “Pinball Wizard,” “Won’t Get Fooled Again” and “Baba O’Riley” to an introduction of their newest material should surely be incentive enough to catch a few more Daltrey microphone twirls and signature guitar windmills by Townshend for any true fan of rock.

-It’s not going to be often that the excitement level at the Chase Center comes close to exceeding that of a Warriors game, but October 9th promises to be a rare opportunity to take in one of the last performances of this legendary band.
+It’s not often that the excitement level at the SAP Center comes close to exceeding that of a Sharks game, but October 24th promises to be a rare opportunity to take in one of the last performances of this legendary band.
 Just don’t forget your earplugs for what is guaranteed to be both a high energy and high decibel performance.